Your 2025 Love & Sex Horoscope Is Here. What Really Turns You On?

 AdvertisementADVERTISEMENT

-The Aries solar eclipse on March 29 infuses your love life with bold, transformative energy.
+The Aries solar eclipse on 29th March infuses your love life with bold, transformative energy.
 You’ll feel inspired to take the lead, whether that’s surprising your partner with a spontaneous weekend getaway or trying something daring, like a blindfolded exploration of touch.
-By the Pisces lunar eclipse on September 7, your communication deepens, allowing for the kind of pillow talk that feels like soul-sharing.
-And finally, the Virgo solar eclipse on September 21 will leave you feeling more grounded in love, balancing sensuality with honest self-reflection as you build a stronger emotional and physical connection with the one(s) who love you for who you are, no pretenses needed.
+By the Pisces lunar eclipse on 7th September, your communication deepens, allowing for the kind of pillow talk that feels like soul-sharing.
+And finally, the Virgo solar eclipse on 21st September will leave you feeling more grounded in love, balancing sensuality with honest self-reflection as you build a stronger emotional and physical connection with the one(s) who love you for who you are, no pretences needed.

 Aquarius Sun & Rising: